plasticanu/android_sagp/Report.md

 - ...

 2. *Bug 2:*

+- *Somehow there is a tiny chance the app crashes.
+The problem may due to the AVD itself*
+- ...

 3. ...

 *List all the known errors and bugs here.
 If we find bugs/errors that your team does not know of, it shows that your testing is not thorough.*